tkymakimoto/gk/README.md

 # gk - geometry kernel

-This library is computing some geometries for C++.
+gk is a C++ library to compute some geometries.

 # Installation